yingw787/personal-apps/pkg/src/apps/com-yingw787-blog/app/posts/2018/05/15/python_tips_and_tricks.md

 >>> random.weibullvariate(1, 2)
 1.3195979776787314
 ```

 <hr style="height:-100pt; visibility:hidden;" />

 This is me learning that the `random` package has a `weibullvariate` method in about seven lines of code.
 This would be a good place to exit the shell and use BPython and its native docstring formatter.

-__________
+---

 One last trick I would like to demonstrate is how to programmatically convert a relative path to an absolute path, while still remaining both Python 2 and Python 3 compliant.

 Relative paths are much easier to play around with by hand because you have to type less; but a quirk in Python trips up computers when they try to read relative paths.
 This is because the relative paths (at least in Python) start from the location of program execution.
-So if you have a shell script wrapping your Python script that you are executing somewhere else, the current location `'.'` will be where the shell script began executing, *not* where the Python script is located.
+So if you have a shell script wrapping your Python script that you are executing somewhere else, the current location `'.'` will be where the shell script began executing, _not_ where the Python script is located.

 Let's take an example project structure: